liviuspenter/mtDNA_donor_recipient_coevolution/figure_IST/Readme.md

-# Tracking of AML in post-HSCT AML relapse responsive to immunosuppression tapering (IST).
+# Figure 4 - Tracking of AML in post-HSCT AML relapse responsive to immunosuppression tapering (IST).

 The sample names and the patient IDs can be identified using this table: